AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 ```

 ## Cofigure Alexa
 After enabling the skill in Alexa you can then create new routines.
-As trigger you can the select a "Door Bell" with the name you have given at Virtualsmarthome.
+As trigger you can then select a "Door Bell" with the name you have given at Virtualsmarthome.

 Enjoy now personal responses of Alexa after your face has been recognised.